Vulcanoid: Orbit

 A vulcanoid is an asteroid in a stable orbit with a semi-major axis less than that of Mercury (i.e. 0.387 AU).
 This does not include objects like sungrazing comets, which, although they have perihelia inside the orbit of Mercury, have far greater semi-major axes.

 The vulcanoids are thought to exist in a gravitationally stable band inside the orbit of Mercury, at distances of 0.06–0.21 AU from the Sun.
 All other similarly stable regions in the Solar System have been found to contain objects, although non-gravitational forces such as radiation pressure, Poynting–Robertson drag and the Yarkovsky effect may have depleted the vulcanoid area of its original contents.
 There may be no more than 300–900 vulcanoids larger than 1 km in radius remaining, if any.
-A 2020 study found that the Yarkovsky–O'Keefe–Radzievskii–Paddack effect is strong enough to destroy hypothetical vulcanoids as large as 100 km in radius on timescales far smaller than the age of the solar system; would-be vulcanoid asteroids were found to be steadily spun up by the YORP effect until they rotationally fission into smaller bodies, which occurs repeatedly until the debris is small enough to be pushed out of the vulcanoid region by the Yarkovsky effect; this would explain why no vulcanoids have been observed.
+A 2020 study found that the Yarkovsky–O'Keefe–Radzievskii–Paddack effect is strong enough to destroy hypothetical vulcanoids as large as 100 km in radius on timescales far smaller than the age of the Solar System; would-be vulcanoid asteroids were found to be steadily spun up by the YORP effect until they rotationally fission into smaller bodies, which occurs repeatedly until the debris is small enough to be pushed out of the vulcanoid region by the Yarkovsky effect; this would explain why no vulcanoids have been observed.
 The gravitational stability of the vulcanoid zone is due in part to the fact that there is only one neighbouring planet.
 In that respect it can be compared to the Kuiper belt.

 The outer edge of the vulcanoid zone is approximately 0.21 AU from the Sun.
 Objects more distant than this are unstable due to interactions with Mercury and would be perturbed into Mercury-crossing orbits on timescales of the order of 100 million years.
-(Some definitions would nonetheless include such unstable objects as vulcanoids as long as their orbits lie completely interior to that of Mercury.)
+(Some definitions would nonetheless include such unstable objects as vulcanoids as long as their current orbits lie completely interior to that of Mercury.)
 The inner edge is not sharply defined: objects closer than 0.06 AU are particularly susceptible to Poynting–Robertson drag and the Yarkovsky effect, and even out to 0.09 AU vulcanoids would have temperatures of 1,000 K or more, which is hot enough for evaporation of rocks to become the limiting factor in their lifetime.

 The maximum possible volume of the vulcanoid zone is very small compared to that of the asteroid belt.
 Collisions between objects in the vulcanoid zone would be frequent and highly energetic, tending to lead to the destruction of the objects.
 The most favourable location for vulcanoids is probably in circular orbits near the outer edge of the vulcanoid zone.
 Vulcanoids are unlikely to have inclinations of more than about 10° to the ecliptic.
 Mercury trojans, asteroids trapped in Mercury's Lagrange points, are also possible.